By Author / Illustrator

 For the very first time, magical children like Willow are allowed to go to school alongside their non-magical neighbours.
 But Willow is suspicious.
 She knows the Brothers of Wol are up to no good, so why are they changing the rules all of a sudden?

 On her first day, Willow meets an elf girl named Twist, and soon they are embarking on Willow's most urgent mission yet: to protect the children of Starfell, uncover the mystery of a long-lost kingdom - and prevent the very source of magic from getting into the wrong hands . . .

-When magical children are allowed to attend school for the first time, Willow is suspicious.
-Strange things have been happening, a priceless scroll has been stolen and'The Grimoire Gazette' has been dismissing or ridiculing the urgent letters Willow has been writing.
+When magical children are allowed to attend school for the first time in Starfell: Willow Moss and the Vanished Kingdom, Willow is suspicious.
+Strange things have been happening, a priceless scroll has been stolen and 'The Grimoire Gazette' has been dismissing or ridiculing the urgent letters Willow has been writing.
 At school, she meets Twist Howling, an elf, and Peg and together with Oswin (ever present in the hairy green carpetbag), they all escape on a magical adventure to find a kingdom which vanished thousands of years before.

 288 pages / Ages 8+ / Reviewed by Sue Wilsher, teacher